-"Captain Landymore, throughout two tours of duty as Commander, Canadian Destroyers, Far East, in Korean Waters, has set a fine example of leadership and courage.
-As Commanding Officer HM Canadian Destroyer Iroquois, he has on several occasions engaged enemy shore batteries, and maintained an efficient blockade in enemy waters.
-His devotion to duty has been most marked."
+"Captain Landymore, throughout two tours of dutv Commander, Canadian Destroyers, Far East, in Korean Waters, has set a fine example of leadership and courage.
+Commanding Officer HM Canadian Destroyer Iroquois, he has on shore batteries, several occasions engaged enemy maintained an efficient blockade in enemy waters. devotion to duty has been most marked."